 Nutritionists tell us that sticking to ahealthy diet, especially one that fights free radicals and inflammation, is the number one thing you can do for your health.
 News to you?
 Even if you’re personally not on the bandwagon yet, a healthier, moreanti-inflammatory diet does seem to be on the front page of most health magazine these days, and rightfully so!

-Inflammation is at the root of many health conditions, from causing discomfort, aches and pains in your joints and muscles, to creating belly bloat and contributing many skin issues.
+Inflammation is a contributor to many health issues, from causing discomfort,aches and pains in your joints and muscles, to creating belly bloat and contributingskin issues.
 The good news is that eating well and leading an anti-inflammatory lifestyle doesn’t have to cost you your entire paycheck!
-Healthy foods often have that negative stigma, with people assuming that they are all expensive (and don't taste good).
+Healthy foods often have that negative stigma, with the assumptions that they are both expensive and unpleasant.
 But that doesn’t have to be true, if you select the right items.
 And by simply modifying your diet with foods that best fight inflammation, you may be able to alleviate some or most inflammatory symptoms.
-Read on to learn to learn our best choices that cost under $5 each.
+Read on to learn some of our favorites that cost less than $5 each.

 What is Inflammation

 First it’s important to understand what Inflammation is, and why it can be bad in the body.
 Inflammation is the body’s defensive response against intruders, injuries, and other harmful stimuli.
 It’s a result of the body’s white blood cells releasing chemicals to provide protection.
 Short-term (or acute) inflammation responses are critical to keeping us healthy.
 Without acute inflammation, our bodies would never be able to recover from infections and injuries, or fight off pathogens.
-It’s when our bodies are constantly or chronically inflamed, that problems start to rise.
+It’s when our bodies are constantly orchronically inflamed, that problems start to arise.
 More on that in just a moment.
 First let’s look at some common signs of inflammation.
-They include:
+These include:

 - Redness over the affected area